 - Place vegetable shortening in large microwave safe bowl and microwave about 1 minute until melted.

-- Into the bowl of melted shortening add flour mixture, sugar, eggs and yolk, vanilla, zest, and orange juice.
+- Into the bowl of melted shortening add flour mixture, sugar, eggs and yolk, vanilla, and zest plus orange juice or orange extract.
 Mix with a large spoon until smooth.

 - Stir in white chocolate chips.